 Descend into the depths of an alien underwater world filled with wonder and peril.
 Craft equipment, pilot submarines and out-smart wildlife to explore lush coral reefs, volcanoes, cave systems, and more – all while trying to survive.

 Subnautica, unfortunately, is gamepad or mouse/KB only and the developers have not said they have plans to implement motion control support.
 Despite that, playing standing with wireless 360 controllers is one of the most immersive and feature rich games you can play in VR right now.
 The game is not well optimized for VR yet and I wouldn’t recommend this unless you have at least a 1070.
 Full release is planned for September this year and lot of optimizations are planned.
-I wrote a small list of tips here which resolve a few issues the game has in VR right now.
+I wrote a small list of tips Youtube video link here which resolve a few issues the game has in VR right now.

 #3 The Solus Project